 Simple English definitions for legal terms

-Read a random definition: abortion
+Read a random definition: Manual of the Judge Advocate General

 Defeasance: Defeasance means to cancel or end something.
 In property law, it refers to ending an estate or status with a specific condition.
 This condition is called a defeasance clause, and if it is fulfilled, the deed becomes void.